CFA-Fintech/Fintech-Project-2/README.md

 ## Overview
 We interest in stock market trading algotrthms

 We will use DataReader and yfinance (Yahoo Finance)

-Machine leader and stat models expect to explore are:
+Machine learning and stat models expect to explore are:
 RandomForest
 Deep Neural Network
 LSTM
-Moving averages
+Moving Averages
-Bolinger band
+Bollinger Bands
 Exponetal Smoothing

 ## Model Eval